Actipro/WPF-Controls/Documentation/topics/charts/chart-types/multiple-and-stacked.md

 ## Percentage Stacking

 Two or more area series can be stacked one on top of the other to convey proportional values to the end user.
-In this mode, the series render to fill the chart height.
+In this mode, the series renders to fill the chart height.
 At any given location, the height of each rendered series indicates its value percentage relative to the total.

 By setting [StackKind](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.StackKind) on the series to `Percentage`, the values of each series will be added to the previous stacked series and a percentage of the total value will be used.